Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 Scope of the classification

 The scope of the ASCCEG is all cultural and ethnic groups in the world as defined above.
 In practice, only those cultural and ethnic groups with significant numbers of persons resident in Australia are separately identified in the classification.
-Those groups not separately identified are included in the most appropriate residual (not elsewhere classified) category of the classification.
-Residual categories are explained in 'About Codes'.
+Those groups not separately identified are included in the most appropriate 'not elsewhere classified' (nec) category of the classification.
+Nec categories are explained in the About codes section.

-The code structure of the classification allows for the addition of cultural and ethnic groups, as needed.
+The code structure of the classification allows for the addition of Cultural and ethnic groups, as needed.

 The classification is not intended to classify people, but rather to classify all claims of association or identification with a cultural or ethnic group.